harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #### Example Block And Coinbase Transaction

-The first block with more than one transaction is at block height 170.
+The first block with more than one transaction is at [block height 170][block170].
 We can get the hash of block 170's header with the `getblockhash` RPC:

     > getblockhash 170

     00000000d1145790a8694403d4063f323d499e655c83426834d4ce2f8dd4a2ee

-We can then get a decoded version of that block with the `getblock` RPC:
+We can then get a decoded version of that block with the [`getblock` RPC][rpc getblock]:

     > getblock 00000000d1145790a8694403d4063f323d499e655c83\
       426834d4ce2f8dd4a2ee